 Successful completion of all prerequisite courses

 Satisfactory completion of 60 credits in liberal arts and sciences is required and must include specified prerequisites as listed below.
 Only coursework completed with a grade of "C" or better can be accepted as prerequisites.
-No more than 15 prerequisite credits in total, and no more than 4 credits in prerequisite laboratory sciences, may be outstanding at the time of application.
+No more than 15 prerequisite credits in total, and preferably no more than 4 credits in prerequisite laboratory sciences, may be outstanding at the time of application.
 All outstanding prerequisites must be scheduled to be completed before the first day of classes at the OT program location where the student will be attending.

 SCIENCE PREREQUISITE REQUIREMENTS: